Search

 Harvest Tips:

-Cut heads with sharp knife at ground level.
+Cut heads with a sharp knife at ground level.

 Scientific Name: Alternaria brassicicola, Alternaria cucumerina, Alternaria dauci